Odvin/gantt-tetris-demo/docs/input/README.md

   "excludedWorkDates": ["2024-01-01", "2024-01-05"],
   "permissibleCapacityDiscrepancy": 1,
-  "crewRecommended": true, // if false then the company will be recommended "considerScopes": true, // if false then does not care about scopes "considerCertifications": true, // if false then does not care about certifications "considerSkills": true, // if false then does not care about skills "considerAllocations": true // if false then does not care about allocation }
+  "crewRecommended": true, // if false then the company will be recommended "considerCrewLocation": true, // if false then does not care about crew location "considerScopes": true, // if false then does not care about scopes "considerCertifications": true, // if false then does not care about certifications "considerSkills": true // if false then does not care about skills }
 ```